PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 to read the enabled experimental feature list.
 The per-user configuration file will not be used in the initial implementation.

-PowerShell reads the experimental feature list from the configuration file only once before the engine starts.
+PowerShell reads the experimental feature list from the configuration file only once.
-So users cannot change experimental features at runtime.

-- For `pwsh`, the list will be read in `ConsoleHost` as soon as possible, so that experimental features targeting the `ConsoleHost` can be turned on early enough.
-- When creating a Runspace, PowerShell will check if the list has been read, and read the list if not yet.
-  This is to make sure experimental features can be enabled when an application is hosting PowerShell.
+It's done in the static constructor of the type `ExperimentalFeature`, so the initialization is guaranteed to take place before any experimental feature code path is hit.

 Feature names from the list will be populated to a read-only immutable HashSet that is static to the whole process.
-The HashSet will be exposed to users via APIs as well as an automatic variable.
+The HashSet will be exposed to users via a public method `ExperimentalFeature.IsEnabled(string featureName)`, as well as an automatic variable `$EnabledExperimentalFeatures`.
-The APIs make it easy to query for enabled features in C# code, while the automatic variable makes it easy to query from PowerShell scripts.
+The method makes it easy to query for enabled features in C# code, while the automatic variable makes it easy to query from PowerShell scripts.

-The read-only immutable HashSet will be a property of the `ExecutionContext` type, named `EnabledExperimentalFeatures` for example.
+The read-only immutable HashSet is a static field in the type `ExperimentalFeature`, named `EnabledExperimentalFeatureNames`.
-Similar to how we handle the `LanguageMode` property, the `EnabledExperimentalFeatures` property can be exposed from `Runspace` and `SessionState`, both actually referencing the `EnabledExperimentalFeatures` property in `ExecutionContext`.

-Then in C#, you can query for the enabled experimental features with `runspace.EnabledExperimentalFeatures` when hosting PowerShell, or `this.SessionState.EnabledExperimentalFeatures` when authoring a cmdlet.

-In PowerShell script, the same information can be accessed using `$ExecutionContext.SessionState.EnabledExperimentalFeatures`, `$Host.Runspace.EnabledExperimentalFeatures`, or `$PSCmdlet.SessionState.EnabledExperimentalFeatures`.
-We can also add an automatic variable `$PSEnabledExperimentalFeatures` to provide easy access.

 ### Experimental Feature Implementation Scenarios